philotuxo/Position-Annotated-BLE-RSSI-Dataset/trk/README.md

 We provide a set of RSSI values that are collected while navigating through some trajectories.
 Each sample of RSSI data is labeled with its position counterpart that is estimated via the AR-based location system.

+The directories contain the files for the track logs of the specific trajectory with respect to each sensor.
+The files in the current directory are the merged versions of the sensor-wise files.
+The merge operation was performed by respecting the time order.

-The file names do not follow a specific pattern.
-The file names are self explanatory.
+The file/directory names do not follow a specific pattern.
+The file/directory names are self explanatory.

 Each file consists of the lines that have the following pattern:
 <pre>&lt;timestamp&gt;,&lt;MAC sensor&gt;,&lt;MAC beacon&gt;,&lt;RSSI&gt;,&lt;coord_x&gt;,&lt;coord_y&gt;,&lt;coord_z&gt;,&lt;9 fields of rotation matrix&gt;</pre>